-Waiting lists for admission to the 2013/2014 Reception class will remain open until the end of the Autumn term (31 December 2013) and will then be discarded.
+Waiting lists for admission will remain open until the end of December 2015 and will then be discarded.
 Parents may apply for their child's name to be reinstated until the end of the academic year when the list will be discarded.
-The waiting list will be kept by the governing body in admission criteria order.
+The waiting list will be kept by the Academy Committee in admission criteria order.
 This means that the child's position on the waiting list could go up or down.
 Inclusion of a child's name on the waiting list does not mean that a place will eventually become available.

-Children who are the subject of a direction by a local authority to admit or who are allocated to a school in accordance with a Fair Access Protocol take precedence over those on a waiting list.
+Children who are the subject of a direction by a local authority to admit or who are allocated to a school or academy in accordance with a Fair Access Protocol take precedence over those on a waiting list.

-Applications other than the normal intake to reception class (In-Year applications) An application should be made to the local authority, who will need to consult with the governors.
+Applications other than the normal intake to reception class (In-Year applications)

+An application should be made to the local authority, who will need to consult with the Academy Committee..

-There is no charge or cost related to the admission of a child to this school.
+There is no charge or cost related to the admission of a child to this academy.